Anupama050802/AnupamaMK_ict_internship/README.md

 ### Characteristics

 - Data collected from multiple cities and areas
-- Restaurants fetched using latitude and longitude coordinates
 - Pagination handled using offset values
 - Duplicate restaurants may occur across nearby areas
 - Duplicate records can be identified using restaurant_id,restaurants whose name,city and area is same are removed